TheLastPiixel/UnleashedQuestion/README.md

 # UnleashedQuestion

 ## Instructions
-1. Open UnleashedQuestion.exe
+1. Open UnleashedQuestion.exe in UnleashedQuestion/bin/Debug
-2. Enter a currency value (Look below for contraints)
+2. Enter a currency value (Look below for constraints)
-3. The console will output your currency value in text format!
+3. The console will output the currency value in text format!

 ## Limitations & Assumptions
 - Value will be rounded to 2 decimal points with values 0.XX5 and above being rounded up and values 0.XX4 and below being rounded down